 Candidates respond to two questions.
 All questions are worth 25 marks.
 Candidates will write their answers in Spanish.

-Passage-based questions: Examiners should consider the extent to which candidates have been able to respond to the question with reference to the passage, and identify its key features.
+Examiners should consider the extent to which candidates have been able to respond to the question with reference to the poem(s) or unseen text, and identify its key features.